November Rain: Music video

 A final scene shows Seymour's character back at the wedding, tossing her white bouquet, which turns red in the air and lands on her coffin.
-Black and white scenes Rose's character's nightmares show a mix of wedding and funeral scenes.
+Black and white scenes of Rose's character's nightmares show a mix of wedding and funeral scenes.
 The music video ends with Rose's character kneeling beside her grave and the bouquet turns back to white as the rain washes the red color away.

 For the outside shots of Slash's first guitar solo, Rose had originally envisioned it taking place in a "cool field".
-However, since the video was shot in winter, there were no good-looking fields around, and the band decided to film in New Mexico, where they had a church building transported specifically for the shoot.
+Because the video was shot in winter, however, there were no good-looking fields around, and the band decided to film in New Mexico, where they had a church building transported specifically for the shoot.
 The larger church, for the wedding scenes, is Los Angeles' St. Brendan Catholic Church.

 The music videos for "November Rain", "Don't Cry" and "Estranged" form an unofficial trilogy of sorts.
 While never specifically confirmed by the band, Del James' short story "Without You" served as inspiration for the video, and received recognition in the video's end credits.

 In July 2018, the music video became the first video created prior to YouTube to surpass one billion views.
 In February 2023, the music video reached another milestone after it surpassed two billion views and remaining the oldest song (from the early 1990s) to achieve that feat.

-On November 4, 2022, the same performance as the original video is published on YouTube, but resynced with the newly recorded, with a real 50-piece orchestra, conducted and arranged by Christopher Lennertz.
-The track was mixed by Steven Wilson replacing the sampled sounds used on the original mix.
-This music video was released to promote the Use Your Illusion (Super Deluxe Edition) box set.
+The video was re-released in November 2022, with the newly synced orchestration, to promote the Use Your Illusion (Super Deluxe Edition) box set.

 Live performances

 The band performed a nearly nine-minute live version of the song with British musician Elton John on piano at the end of the 1992 VMAs ceremony.

-On January 22, 2023, Axl performed a solo version of November Rain in tribute to Lisa Marie Presley, at her memorial service at Graceland, in Memphis.
+On January 22, 2023, Rose performed a shortened, solo version of "November Rain" during the memorial service of Lisa Marie Presley in Graceland.